grantmwilliams/Useful-Snippets/README.md

 # Useful-Snippets
-A repo to hold snippets of code I've found useful.
+A repo to hold snippets of python code I've found useful.